OrchidProtocol/blog.orchid.com/src/pages/blog/2020-06-10-tracking-pixels-explained.md

 For additional tools, tips, and best practices for minimizing the risk of tracking pixels, [Tom's Guide](https://forums.tomsguide.com/faq/secure-your-browser-and-stop-facebook-tracking.191976/) can be a valuable resource.

-**Other technology tools can further strengthen online privacy**

-[VPNs](https://nordvpn.com/blog/how-to-block-email-tracking/) and other privacy tools like [Tor](https://www.torproject.org/) can help even further reduce the risk of being tracked across the Internet.
-When you use a VPN, your traffic is encrypted and routed through a different server, obscuring your IP address from the destination site.
-So while the pixels are still active, they can't tie Internet behavior to a real-world individual.
-In a sense, a VPN is Internet teflon: the surveillance simply bounces off.
-(See our full post on privacy best practices [here](https://blog.orchid.com/tips-for-protecting-your-privacy-while-working-from-home/).)

-Which is not to say that VPNs are a perfect solution.
-There is a weak link in the chain: the VPNs themselves, who can see the entirety of a user's web activity.
-This is where a multi-hop, [multi-provider market like Orchid](https://www.orchid.com/assets/whitepaper/whitepaper.pdf) comes in.
-By stringing together multiple "[hops](https://blog.orchid.com/what-is-a-hop/)" across different VPN services, the "story" of a user's web activity can be shredded into enough pieces to make it very difficult for anyone to put it back together.

 **Knowledge is power**

 For now, at least, tracking pixels are part of the fabric of the Internet.
 Whether you view them as helpful business tools or frightening components of a dystopian world, understanding how they work can help everyone make informed decisions when going online.
 For those who are dedicated to privacy and transparency, Orchid, the decentralized VPN marketplace, [is available for download](https://www.orchid.com/download/) today.